 Call us on 01509 631950 to talk to one of our friendly advisers or email email@example.com.

 What happens if I've made a mortgage payment after my mortgage has been redeemed?

 A refund will be sent to your acting solicitor for them to forward on to you.
 In most cases, where solicitors deal with redemption of a mortgage, the borrowers have moved house and the Society will not have a record of the new address.
 If the overpayment was in the form of a direct debit payment, your bank may be able to arrange to recall the payment for you immediately under the terms of the 'Direct Debit Guarantee scheme'.
 Your bank will be able to supply you with further details.

 What happens to the title deeds to my house once I have redeemed my mortgage?

 Once you've paid off your mortgage, you can collect your deeds from one of our branches.
-If you are unable to visit a branch, we will send your title deeds to you by registered post.
+If you're unable to visit a branch, we'll send your title deeds to you by registered post.

 I want to redeem my mortgage - are there any charges or fees to pay?

 That’ll depend on the type of mortgage product you have.
 Most products do have an Early Repayment Charge during the initial incentive period (e.g. fixed or discounted rate), a smaller number have additional Early Repayment Charges after the incentive period.

 In all cases, we'll charge interest to the day of redemption upon full redemption of your mortgage.

 We also charge administration fees.
 Details of all our current charges can be found in our Tariff of Charges.